moldir26/SST-Fire-NoFire-Image-Classification/README.md

 # SST-Fire-NoFire-Image-Classification

-We have chosen Image Claasification Model - .
-We did not chose Object Detection model since it is a binary problem.
+We have chosen Image Classification Model - .
+We did not chose Object Detection Model since it is a binary problem that doesn't need the exact location of fire.